fruxo/turbobadger/readme.txt

-﻿

 TinkerBell UI Toolkit - BETA*
 -----------------------------------------------------------------------------------

-I created TinkerBell UI toolkit because i wanted a small UI toolkit for use in games and hardware accelerated applications.
+I created TinkerBell UI toolkit because i wanted a small UI toolkit for use in games and hardware accelerated applications across multiple platforms (that target both desktop and mobile).

+The goal is a toolkit that can be easily integrated into an existing codebase to make UI with skinning.

 It has no dependency on stl, RTTI or exceptions.
 Compiling without these features makes footprint very small.
 Utility classes (such as string, lists, hash table,